Aveline-art/penrose-sweets/README.md

 ### Commands:

-`add <url>`: finds the ingredients for the recipe from the specified url with a parser and save it into the cache if it does not already exist
+- `add <url>`: finds the ingredients for the recipe from the specified url with a parser and save it into the cache if it does not already exist
-`update <url>`: finds the ingredients for the recipe from the specified url with a parser and updates the ingredients in our cache
+- `update <url>`: finds the ingredients for the recipe from the specified url with a parser and updates the ingredients in our cache
-`groceries <urls...>`: finds all the ingredients for the recipes from the specified url and save them into a .txt file
+- `groceries <urls...>`: finds all the ingredients for the recipes from the specified url and save them into a .txt file

 ### Example usage:

-#### For getting the grocery list one recipe
+#### For getting the grocery list for one recipe
 ```
 python finalproject.py groceries https://www.justonecookbook.com/simple-chicken-curry/
 ```

-#### For getting the grocery list multiple recipes
+#### For getting the grocery list for multiple recipes
 ```
 python finalproject.py groceries https://www.justonecookbook.com/simple-chicken-curry/ https://cookieandkate.com/healthy-banana-bread-recipe/
 ```